Computer and Uses of Computers

 This topic must be taught in the classroom or a computer lab.

-Instruction to the Teacher:
+Instructions to the teacher:

-Explain what is meant by a machine.
+- Recall what is meant by a machine and a computer.

-Explain to the students how a computer is an electronic machine and enlighten them about its different uses.
+- Explain to the students how a computer is an electronic machine and enlighten them about its different uses.

-1. Expected Prior Knowledge:
+1. Expected Prior Knowledge

-Awareness of the extent of student’s prior knowledge of the topic will help the teacher plan and deliver the lesson appropriately.
-This could be assessed through the provided worksheet.
+Awareness of the extent of students’ prior knowledge of the topic will help the teacher plan and deliver the lesson appropriately.

 2. Warm-Up

-1. Write the term computer on the board.
+1. Write the term ‘computer’ on the board.

 Possible Answers: cartoon, games, homework, office, conference call